CityOfDetroit/bloom/sites/public/page_content/terms.md

 #### SECTION 14: MISCELLANEOUS

-(a) Entire Agreement
+- Entire Agreement
   These Terms set forth the entire understanding between you and the City and supersedes prior agreements, communications, and representations between you and the City regarding the subject matter contained herein.
-(b) Applicable Laws
+- Applicable Laws
   These Terms are governed by and must be interpreted in accordance with the laws of the State of Michigan without regard to its conflict of laws provisions.
 Any controversy or claim arising out of or relating to these Terms shall be resolved in a state or federal court located in the County of Wayne in the State of Michigan and you agree to submit to the personal and exclusive jurisdiction of such courts.
 Regardless of any statute or law providing a longer limitation, you agree that any claim or cause of action arising out of or related to these Terms must be filed within one (1) year after such claim or cause of action arises, or will be barred forever.
-(c) Waiver/Severability
+- Waiver/Severability
   The failure by the City to strictly enforce against every breach of every provision of these Terms must not be construed as a waiver of any such breach, or any subsequent breach, by you or any other User.
 If any provision of these Terms is unlawful, void or unenforceable under Applicable Law, then that provision may be severable from the remaining provisions and will not affect their validity and enforceability.
-(d) Headings
+- Headings
   The headings contained herein have been inserted as a matter of convenience for reference only and do not control or affect the meaning or construction of any of the terms or provisions herein.
-(e) Copyright Notice
+- Copyright Notice
   All Content within the Website is protected by copyright law except where explicitly noted otherwise.
 All rights reserved.
-(f) Reservation of Rights
+- Reservation of Rights
   All rights not expressly granted herein are reserved.
-(g) Contact Information
+- Contact Information
   By e-mail: detroithomeconnect@detroitmi.gov

----

 ---